 Afghanistan/Pakistan – Single Woman

 This young Hazara woman was a journalist and film maker and has been featured in an award-winning documentary.
 She was in severe danger after the Taliban takeover and was forced into hiding where she was forced to endure gender-based violence.
-She fled to Pakistan in January 2023.
-This application is in development and is expected to be submitted to the Anglican Diocese in the Spring of 2023 and to the Government shortly thereafter.
+She fled to Pakistan in January 2023 and was accepted under the Operation Afghan Safety stream for expedited processing.
+This application was submitted in April 2023.
+We are currently waiting for sponsorship approval and a refugee determination by the Canadian Embassy Visa Office in Pakistan.

 Cost of this sponsorship: $ 22,520